ethereum/ethereum-org-website/src/content/glossary/index.md

   Introduction to Dapps
 </DocLink>

-### Data availability {#data-availability}
+### data availability {#data-availability}

-The property of a state that any node connected to the network could download any specific part of the state that they wish to
+The property of a state that any node connected to the network could download any specific part of the state that they wish to.

 ### decentralization {#decentralization}

 The concept of moving the control and execution of processes away from a central entity.

-### Decentralized Autonomous Organization (DAO) {#dao}
+### decentralized autonomous organization (DAO) {#dao}

 A company or other organization that operates without hierarchical management.
 DAO may also refer to a contract named "The DAO" launched on April 30, 2016, which was then hacked in June 2016; this ultimately motivated a [hard fork](#hard-fork) (codenamed DAO) at block 1,192,000, which reversed the hacked DAO contract and caused Ethereum and Ethereum Classic to split into two competing systems.

 <DocLink to="/dao/">
-  Decentralized Autonomous Organizations (DAOs)
+  Decentralized autonomous organizations (DAOs)
 </DocLink>

 ### decentralized exchange (DEX) {#dex}